Brisbane Domestic Airport

 Novotel Brisbane Airport

 The 4.5-star Novotel is situated just minutes from both the Domestic and International terminals, within the Skygate precinct, in the heart of Brisbane’s shopping paradise: DFO.
-To get to the Novotel from the terminals, simply catch the orange Transfer Bus that departs regularly or ask your Flight Centre Travel Expert to book you a transfer with the hotel.
+To get to the Novotel from the terminals, simply catch the orange Transfer Bus that departs regularly or ask your Travel Expert to book you a transfer with the hotel.

-Ibis Brisbane Airport Hotel
+ibis Brisbane Airport Hotel

-Ibis Brisbane Airport Hotel is adjacent the Pullman Brisbane Airport Hotel, just a short walk from the Domestic Terminal.
+ibis Brisbane Airport Hotel is adjacent the Pullman Brisbane Airport Hotel, just a short walk from the Domestic Terminal.
 This 3.5-star property offers 243 rooms including 99 superior rooms, an alfresco restaurant, rooftop bar and function space, as well as easy access to the Brisbane Airport Conference Centre next door.